a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Ghorepani- Poonhill Trek Difficulty

-Due to recent road construction, the trail has been shortened making it easy and short.
-For trekkers, there is an alternative route to skip the driveable road.
+Due to recent road construction, the trail has been shortened, making it easy and short.
+For trekkers, there is an alternative route to skip the drivable road.

 Further from Ghandruk, you can drive all the way to Naya Pul or hike for 4-5hours to reach Naya Pul and take transportation to Pokhara.